martins309/zelda/README.md

 # Zelda
-Using object oriented programming, we created an rpg game with characters to choose from a shop to buy items as well as the ability to fight enemies
+Using object oriented programming, we created an rpg game with characters to choose from, a shop to buy items, as well as the ability to fight enemies.